Model management and deployment in IBM Watson Machine Learning

 To deploy an asset, complete the following steps:

-- In the IBM Deployment Manager, go to your project release and click the Assets tab.
+- In the Watson Machine Learning client, go to your project release and click the Assets tab.

 - Click the asset.
 Ensure that the first character in the asset name is not a digit.